mfe-/Get.the.solution.ImageCore/Readme.md

 # About

-[Get.the.solution.ImageCore](https://github.com/mfe-/Get.the.solution.ImageCore) is used in the app "[resize image](https://www.microsoft.com/en-us/p/resize-image/9p87m9tknkvl)" and was outsourced to this repository to make most parts of the application public available.
-Common functionallity which can be used by other "image manipulation" apps can make use of it.
+[Get.the.solution.ImageCore](https://github.com/mfe-/Get.the.solution.ImageCore) is used in the app "[resize image](https://www.microsoft.com/en-us/p/resize-image/9p87m9tknkvl)" and was outsourced to this repository to make most parts of the application open source.
+The name "ImageCore" is kept general to cover other potential topics (regarding image manipulation) as well.
+Common functionallity can be used by other "image manipulation" apps, according to the licence (GNU)

-This repository contains functionality which are required to load images into an application for diffrent platforms like UWP and android.
+This repository contains functionality which is required to load images into an application for diffrent platforms like UWP and android.

 - read or write files on uwp or android
 - common image object which can be used on uwp or android
 - displaying dialogs
 - share service
 - drag and drop
-- resize service (using external lib depends on the platform)

 Another goal of this repository is to track issues regarding "[resize image](https://www.microsoft.com/en-us/p/resize-image/9p87m9tknkvl)".